iarvmellon/LogComparator/README.md

 The displayed name is `NEXI/COSMOTE` (previously `COSMOTE/NEXI`).
 After changing bank mappings in `log_config.py`, rebuild and open `dist/LogComparator.exe` to use the updated names and bank list behavior.
-For `NEXI/COSMOTE` transaction data, import a folder containing `audit.OPNBISOC01...` (or another numbered instance in the `OPNBISOC` family).
+For `NEXI/COSMOTE` transaction data, import a folder containing `audit.OPNBISOC01.<date>` (with or without a `.log` suffix) (or another numbered instance in the `OPNBISOC` family).
 Its acquirer ID is `061`.
 Build using the project's `.venv\Scripts\pyinstaller.exe` so the executable includes the installed `tkcalendar` dependency.

-Filtering is strict.
-A transaction is retained when it contains either the selected OPN process or a configured acquirer identifier for that bank.
+For banks other than `AKTIF/BKT` and `AKTIF/BKTKOS`, a transaction is retained when it contains either the selected OPN process or a configured acquirer identifier for that bank.
 This prevents, for example, an OTP PTMS-only flow from being written into `CASYS_FIBANK`.

 `AKTIF/BKT` and `AKTIF/BKTKOS` are separate choices.
-Both use the `OPNBISOBKT01` audit family, but transaction lists and exports distinguish them by acquirer ID: `050` for BKT and `065` for BKTKOS.
+Both use the `OPNBISOBKT01` audit family, but transaction lists and exports distinguish them by acquirer ID: `050` for `AKTIF/BKT` and `065` for `AKTIF/BKTKOS`.
 The shared process name alone does not assign a transaction to either bank; a matching acquirer ID is required.
+For example, an `acqId=065` transaction in `audit.OPNBISOBKT01.<date>` appears under `AKTIF/BKTKOS`, not under `AKTIF/BKT`.
+Transactions without either matching acquirer ID are omitted from both lists.

 ### Transaction List